Jim Robson

+James Alexander Robson (January 17, 1935 – February 9, 2026) was a Canadian radio and television broadcaster who was the play-by-play announcer of the Vancouver Canucks' games from 1970 to 1999.
+Robson was considered a "legendary" Canadian broadcaster whose "voice was synonymous with the Vancouver Canucks for more than three decades".
+He retired April 14, 1999.
+Robson is a member of the B.C.
+Sports Hall of Fame, the CAB Broadcast Hall of Fame, and was inducted into the Order of British Columbia in 2011.

 Broadcasting career

-Robson started his career at the age of 17 covering senior men's basketball for CJAV radio station in Port Alberni.
+Born in Prince Albert, Saskatchewan on January 17, 1935, Robson started his career at the age of 17 covering senior men's basketball for CJAV radio station in Port Alberni.
 In 1955, Robson started working for CHUB radio in Nanaimo, where he covered the Mann Cup lacrosse finals.

 By 1956, Robson found himself in Vancouver covering the BC Lions football team, the Vancouver Mounties baseball team and the then WHL Vancouver Canucks hockey team on CKWX.

 Vancouver Canucks

 When the Vancouver Canucks became an NHL expansion team in 1970, Robson moved to CKNW to announce the team's games; he was popularly known as the "Voice of the Canucks" for nearly three decades.
 For the first seven years, he usually worked alone.
 For road games, he broadcast the game without a colour commentator and provided the pre-game, intermission, and post-game shows.
 In 1977–78, he was joined by former BC Lions player and broadcaster Tom Larscheid.
 From 1983–84 to 1987–88, his broadcasting partner was ex-Canuck Garry Monahan before Larscheid rejoined him in 1988–89.

 He also covered the Vancouver Canucks on television broadcasts on BCTV, CHEK-TV and VTV from 1985–86 through 1998–99.
 From 1987–88 to 1993–94, Robson provided both radio and television play-by-play for the Canucks on simulcasts, alongside colour commentators Monahan and Larscheid, and Howie Meeker joined him on both TV and radio in 1985–86.

 Robson stepped down as the radio announcer for the Canucks in 1994 and moved to television full-time.
-His last radio broadcast was game seven of the 1994 Stanley Cup Finals between the Canucks and the New York Rangers.
+His last radio broadcast was game seven of the 1994 Stanley Cup Final between the Canucks and the New York Rangers.
 Robson served as the Canucks' TV announcer for five more seasons, working alongside colour commentators Darcy Rota (1994–95 to 1995–96) and Ryan Walter (1996–97 to 1998–99).
 His replacement on radio was Jim Hughson, who later moved to Rogers Sportsnet, and then to CBC's Hockey Night in Canada.
 In his final year, Robson split television play-by-play duties with rookie John Shorthouse, who is now the announcer for the Canucks on TV and radio.